Bollo7/Life_expectancy_data_vis/README.md

 # Visual Analytics Lab Project 2020/21
-Submission template for the Visual Analytics lab project at the Johannes Kepler University Linz.
+Submission for the Visual Analytics lab project at the Johannes Kepler University Linz.

 ### Group Members